 If you would like us to review your new publication, please email the Reviews Editor, or send a copy to:Book Reviews

 Irish Journal of Anthropology

 Askive, O’Donovan’s Road

 Book reviews tend to be somewhat formulaic, but there is room for flexibility, particularly if you have something specific you want to say about it.
 Please contact the Reviews Editor to discuss further.

 – Reviews should be 750-1250 words

-– When reviewing an edited volume, describe the overall focus rather than writing about each chapter.
+– When reviewing an edited volume, describe the overall focus rather than writing in detail about each chapter.
 Choose a few significant contributions to discuss in detail.

-– Be specific and avoid vague or general statements (e.g. explain why a book is inventive rather than stating it).
+– Be specific and avoid vague or general statements (e.g. explain why a book is inventive rather than stating it is inventive).

 – Include a descriptive summary of the book’s contents

 – Comment on the book’s main argument or theoretical focus